LibraryOfCongress/data-exploration/docs/pages/apidocs/all-tutorials.md

 tags:
 sidebar: apidocs_sidebar
 permalink: all-tutorials.html
 summary: The [data-exploration GitHub](https://github.com/LibraryOfCongress/data-exploration) includes several Jupyter notebooks and other files that contain tutorials on how to use the API, with example scripts.
 The tutorials are loosely categorized by topic.
-Under each heading, you can find details on what the tutorial documents contain, the complexity and assumed background knowledge, and possible alternate use cases and adaptations of the code provided.
+Under each heading, you can find details on what the tutorial documents contain, the complexity and assumed background knowledge, and possible use cases and adaptations of the code provided.
 ---

 The majority of these documents are Jupyter notebooks, which is a programming environment that runs in a web browser.
 A notebook can contain both text in a markdown format and Python code that can be run directly as part of the workflow.